 Every driver needs basic liability coverage, but depending on which other coverage you’re adding onto your policy and the policy features, you can naturally expect very different prices.

-- Excess.
-The excess is an amount you will need to pay before claiming on car insurance, and a higher excess means lower premiums while a lower excess means higher premiums.
-You will often be able to choose your own excess.
+- Deductible.
+The deductible is an amount you will need to pay before claiming on car insurance, and a higher deductible means lower premiums while a lower deductible means higher premiums.
+You will often be able to choose your own deductible.

 - Additional options.
 Two similar-seeming policies might be very different side by side when you look at extras like roadside assistance, rental car replacements, emergency accommodation and vehicle storage, all of which can add to the cost of policies.

-- Choose a higher excess.
-You should always be able to afford your excess so you can make claims if needed, but you might also consider keeping it high if possible in order to reduce your premiums.
+- Choose a higher deductible.
+You should always be able to afford your deductible so you can make claims if needed, but you might also consider keeping it high if possible in order to reduce your premiums.

 - Drop extras.
-If you won’t be pulling a trailer, you probably don’t want a policy that makes you pay for trailer cover.
 Try dropping unwanted extras, or consider avoiding policies that are loaded with features you don’t need.